YannisArgyriou/MRS_SliceMasking/README.md

 1 - Derivation of zeroth order slice mask
 2 - Determining the slice transmission
 3 - Deriving a new detector slice mask
 4 - Examine created slice maps
+5 - Update the DISTORTION CDP